 Wander State Street

-For visitors looking to view the city at a leisurely pace, shopping on Michigan Avenue’s famed Magnificent Mile can be a bit overwhelming.
-Instead, head one block West to State Street in The Loop for an array of hidden gems that reflect a 100 plus year history.
+For visitors interested in viewing the city at a leisurely pace, shopping on Michigan Avenue’s famed Magnificent Mile can feel a bit overwhelming.
+Instead, head one block west to State Street in The Loop for an array of hidden gems that reflect over 100 years of history.
 Macy’s Spring Flower Show and holiday window displays are always a treat.
-An the family-owned Merz Apothecary is an “old-school” shopper’s dream, located in the Palmer House Hilton Hotel.
+In addition to big name stores, such as Anthropologie and Sephora, you can find a few local spots as well, like the Chicago Teahouse.

 Museums

-The Art Institute of Chicago is a complete journey through Art History with more than 300,000 artworks.
+The Art Institute of Chicago takes visitors on a complete journey through Art History, with more than 300,000 artworks.
 If you’re a fan of The Met, you’ll love it here.

-The Museum of Science and Industry is a must-see for history buffs and fans of trains, planes, and everything in between.
-It offers an interactive experience complete with a restored U-505 German submarine.
+Griffin Museum of Science and Industry is a must-see for history buffs and fans of trains, planes, and everything in between.
+It offers an interactive experience, complete with a restored U-505 German submarine.

-The Field Museum is home to some of the largest and most complete dinosaur skeletons ever found.
-Sue, and her new friend Maximo are two of the dinos on display here.
+The Field Museum houses some of the largest and most complete dinosaur skeletons ever found.
+Sue and her new friend Maximo are two of the dinos on display here.

-And finally, the Adler Planetarium is a must for all the space and astronomy fans.
+And finally, the Adler Planetarium is a must for all space and astronomy fans.

-Don’t forget to read our list of top 5 Chicago breweries to check out on your visit!
+Don’t forget to read our list of the top 5 Chicago breweries to check out on your visit to this beer-loving city.

 Once you visit Chicago, it might be tough to leave!
-The amount of transplants is growing steadily, and if you’re looking to make a move to this exciting, yet affordable city, contact AptAmigo to help you find the perfect apartment.
+The number of transplants grows steadily every year, and if you want to move to this exciting, yet affordable city, contact AptAmigo to help you find the perfect apartment.
 Most people spend 30+ hours looking for an apartment, but not AptAmigo customers.
 We pride ourselves in making a difficult process totally seamless.
-From your very first phone call, we make apartment hunting a breeze.
-Learn More here, and contact us to ditch the stress of finding an apartment.
+From your first phone call, we make apartment hunting a breeze.
+Contact us to ditch the stress of finding an apartment.